 Amy Dunne: That’s marriage.

 Marriage is personal.
 Marriage is political.
 Marriage is legal.
 Marriage is social.
 Marriage is economical.
 Marriage is power dynamics.
+Marriage is patriarchal.
 Marriage is self-destruction.
 Marriage is an act.
 Marriage is a performance.
 Marriage is therapeutic.
 Marriage is mutual exploitation.
 Marriage is dishonesty.
 Marriage is diplomacy.
 Marriage is a negotiation.
 Marriage is an illusion.
 Marriage is a delusion.
 Often convincing in the beginning.
 Marriage is a paradox.
 Marriage is divorce, lurking in the dark.
 Marriage is distance.
 Ever increasing distance.

 Nick Dunne: The primal questions of any marriage.